Victor Information

 Dog Food

-These recipes are split into several product lines, which include Classic, Select, Purpose, and Realtree.
+These dry dog food recipes are split into several product lines, which include Classic, Select, Purpose, and Realtree.

-Victor’s wet/canned dog food range is considerably smaller in size but still offers some variety.
-This variety includes grain-free recipes and grain-inclusive recipes.
+Victor’s wet/canned dog food range is considerably smaller in size when compared to the dry food range but still offers some variety.

 Cat Food

-Victor has a very small cat food range that consists of a single dry food recipe and two wet food recipes.
+When we first reviewed Victor, it had a very small cat food range that consisted of a single dry food recipe and two wet food recipes.

 Victor Nutrition